andOlga/umineko-catbox-english/README.md

 Afterwards, [download](../../releases/latest/download/patch.zip) the patch, rename `mods` to `atmosphere` and copy it to your SD card.
 The next time the game starts, it should be in English.

+I don't recommend this approach for now as the patch is still in active development and you're potentially going to murder your SD card updating it all the time.
+Once the patch is finished, this method of playing should be perfectly viable.

 ### On Sony PlayStation 4 and 5

 Applying the patch on these platforms is *theoretically* possible, though only partially: only the `patch.rom` can be used.